jundalisay/spblist/content/en/research/mohammad/quran/sura-042a.md

 whoever desires the harvest of this world, We give him thereof, and he has no share of the Hereafter.

-21. Or is it that they have partners who litigate for them religious laws never authorized by
-Allah?
-Were it not for the conclusive deci- sion, it would have been settled between them.
-The wicked will have a painful punish- ment.
+21. Or is it that they have partners who litigate for them religious laws never authorized by Allah?
+Were it not for the conclusive decision, it would have been settled between them.
+The wicked will have a painful punishment.

 22. You will see the unjust terrified of what they have earned, and it will befall them.
 As for those who believe and do good deeds,